patrickbarta/www-patrickbarta-com/practice/initialConsultation.md

 ## Appointments
-I want to talk with prospective patients before I make an appointment to see them so I can be certain I feel I can be helpful.
+I want to talk with prospective patients before I make an appointment to see them so I'm certain I feel I can be helpful.

-While I am happy to talk with anyone about the process of making an initial appointment.
-However, I am almost always going to insist on speaking
+I am happy to talk with anyone about the process of making an initial appointment, but I usually insist on talking the patient.

 If you would like, you may leave a message on my answering machine, or drop me an email with your contact information.